ibz0q/lovelace-bg-animation/README.md

 ## Motivation

-Mostly nostalgia reasons.
-When Canvas/JS/CSS3 was new to the web I remember the awe of abstract web experiments.
+Mostly for nostalgia.
+I remember the awe of abstract web experiments when Canvas/JS/CSS3 was new.
 I wanted to preserve some and view them like art pieces on my Home Assistant tablet/dashboard, they make great backgrounds!

 Some of the experiments I have saved in my bookmarks overtime have long been lost or forgotten because of the passage of time.
 Occasionally I would save these to disk.
 A number of experiments only exist here now because of this.